AIKhan099/Data-Mining/README.md

 # Data-Mining
-Extraction of data using Python libraries such as Beautiful Soup and APIs.
+Extraction of data using Python libraries such as Beautiful Soup and also by using APIs.